RetGal/Dayon/README.md

 ## Releases

-The latest version is 1.3.0 - released almost eight years after the previous version.
+The latest version is 1.3.1 - released almost eight years after the previous major version.

 This version uses updated libraries, can handle Windows UAC-dialogs and huge screen resolutions, which were causing fatal errors in previous versions.